 Worn Rotor

-If your brakes are squealing and you don’t know the exact cause, then it’s probably a good idea to have your vehicle’s brakes inspected by a mechanic.
+If your brakes are squealing and you don’t know the exact cause, then it’s probably a good idea to have your vehicle’s brakes inspected by a trusted mechanic.
 Not all of the previously mentioned problems are a safety concern, but some of them can lead to serious safety concerns if ignored.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.